crystalglewis/crystalglewis/Greenwood_Hospital_Admissions_Analysis/README.md

 ## 🎯 Business Question

-How can hospital admissions data be used to identify readmission trends, resource utilization patterns, and operational areas impacting hospital performance and financial planning?
+Hospital leadership is experiencing increasing pressure related to readmissions, rising treatment costs, and resource utilization.
+Which departments, utilization trends, and operational patterns are contributing most to hospital performance and financial strain?

-Hospital leadership needs a clear view of:
+Leadership needs a clear view of:

 - patient admission trends over time
 - departments with elevated readmission activity